Last updated: May 6, 2026

 Use exact words.
 Say whether the transaction was unauthorized, whether the account was taken over, whether the scammer had remote access to the phone or computer, and whether login codes or passcodes were stolen or tricked out of the victim.
 Clear facts help the case get coded correctly.

 If the problem involves a bank account, debit card, or a payment app tied to the bank, ask the company to treat the case as an unauthorized electronic fund transfer when that fits the facts.
-The CFPB’s electronic fund transfer frequently asked questions explain that some peer-to-peer payments can still be unauthorized transfers when a fraudster got account access through theft or fraud.
+The CFPB transfer FAQs explain that some peer-to-peer payments can still be unauthorized transfers when a fraudster got account access through theft or fraud.

 Ask for these specific things:

 Ask about extra protection too.
-The 2024 interagency statement on elder financial exploitation says some institutions use trusted contacts, transaction holds, or delayed disbursements when exploitation is suspected.
+Some institutions use trusted contacts, transaction holds, or delayed disbursements when exploitation is suspected.
 Ask what the institution can do on this account and what state law allows.
 Ask whether the institution will make its own report to Adult Protective Services or law enforcement when appropriate.

 Credit card charges

 Call first, then write.
 The phone call gets the fraud moving.
 The written dispute preserves stronger rights.
-The CFPB credit card dispute guide says the notice should include the name, address, account number, and a clear explanation of what is wrong and why.
+Ask the issuer for the billing-dispute address and what must be in the written notice.
+This usually includes the name, address, account number, and a clear explanation of what is wrong and why.

 If the older adult does not use the internet, ask the issuer to mail the dispute form or tell you the billing-dispute address.
 Keep a copy of the letter, the envelope, and any delivery proof.
-If the issuer drags its feet or the answer makes no sense, use the Consumer Financial Protection Bureau complaint system.
+If the issuer drags its feet or the answer makes no sense, use the CFPB complaint system.

 Wire transfers, gift cards, checks, cash, and cryptocurrency